God, Please give Me the Strength to not do Anything Stupid Today….

 Lynn and Chuck left a lot more on the road yesterday than I did (I still feel a little selfish for not waiting for Chuck and letting the rest of the group go).
 It was still a heck of a lot of fun and I left enough out there for government work.

 Shay-lon Moss tagged me because she wants me to share some things about myself.
 Normally I don’t mess around with blog awards anymore because the posts take a surprising amount of work and I don’t do well accepting accolades or recognition.
 That said, Shay-lon has tapped me a few times and I figured this one should be responded to, so with that, thank you Shay-lon.
 I appreciate you.

+Do you follow the blogs that follow you?
 Not necessarily.
 I check them out first.
 If I like what they write, I’ll follow them.
 Then, if they don’t like a post or comment on one of my posts, I unfollow them a week later.
 Oh, and vegan/vegetarian blogs… there are only two or three I’ll read.
 Typically speaking, let’s just say we will never see eye to eye.

 90in9: I’ve been following this blog since the beginning and I think it fair to say the author and I are pretty tight, in a brother/sister sort of way.

 The Second Rate Cyclist: He’s first-rate to me, a brother from another mother.

 Travel Tales of Life: Sue, the author of the blog and her husband are top notch.
 Her blog is spectacular.